- I'm Doing...

 And the taste - still delicious!
 I can't believe they have retained their flavor so well.
 This may not be the case with all cookie recipes however.
 Sadly the Ikea cookies tasted like sawdust within 10 days.

-OR consider making a cookie Advent calendar to celebrate Scandinavian Christmas - December 12 (St Lucy Eve) to December 25th (Christmas Day!)
+Consider making a cookie count down calendar to celebrate Scandinavian Christmas - December 12 (St Lucy Eve) to December 25th (Christmas Day!)
 Not so many cookies to bake and hang!!!